Raymond Williams: Last years

 Williams joined the Labour Party after he moved to Cambridge in 1961, but resigned in 1966 after the new majority Labour government had broken the seafarers' strike and introduced public expenditure cuts.
 He joined the Vietnam Solidarity Campaign, and wrote the May Day Manifesto (published 1967), along with Edward Thompson and Stuart Hall.
-It has been claimed that Williams later became a Plaid Cymru member and a Welsh nationalist.
+Williams later became a Plaid Cymru member and a Welsh nationalist.
 He retired from Cambridge in 1983 and spent his last years in Saffron Walden.
 While there he wrote Loyalties, a novel about a fictional group of upper-class radicals attracted to 1930s Communism.

 Williams was working on People of the Black Mountains, an experimental historical novel about people who lived or might have lived around the Black Mountains, his own part of Wales, told through flashbacks featuring an ordinary man in modern times, looking for his grandfather, who has not returned from a hill-walk.
 He imagines the region as it was and might have been.
 The story begins in the Paleolithic, and would have come up to modern times, focusing on ordinary people.
 He had completed it to the Middle Ages by the time he died in 1988.
 The whole work was prepared for publication by his wife, Joy Williams, then published in two volumes with a postscript briefly describing what the remainder would have been.
 Almost all the stories were complete in typescript, mostly revised many times by the author.
 Only "The Comet" was left incomplete and needed small additions for a continuous narrative.

 In the 1980s, Williams made important links to debates on feminism, peace, ecology and social movements, and extended his position beyond what might be recognised as Marxism.
 He concluded that with many different societies in the world, there would be not one, but many socialisms.
 Influenced partly by critical readings of Sebastiano Timpanaro and Rudolf Bahro, he called for convergence between the labour movement and what was then called the ecology movement.